Cherreads

 A second heartbeat.

 Before Ravon could pull away, a second string erupted from the darkness.
 It was pitch black, a color so absolute it seemed to eat the light around it.
-The black string shot up his arm, violently twisting and wrapping around the red one.
+The black string shot up his arm, twisting and wrapping around the red one.
 They didn't blend.
 They fought each other, a chaotic spiral of burning warmth and freezing oblivion, racing down his veins.

 The moment the dual energies slammed into his palms, Ravon's eyes snapped open.